On this page

 Year 7 public school students will be taught in high school from term 1, 2022.

-Year 7 students are already a part of high school in all other Australian states and territories and some of our South Australian public high schools such as Clare High School and Seaford High School are already teaching year 7s.
+Year 7 students are already a part of high school in all other Australian states and territories.
+Some of our South Australian public high schools, such as Clare High School and Seaford Secondary College, are already teaching year 7s.

 Many South Australian non-government schools are also currently teaching year 7s in a high school setting.

-Wirreanda Secondary School, Mitcham Girls High School and John Pirie Secondary School are giving families the unique opportunity to register interest for their child to enter high school as a year 7 in 2020.
+Wirreanda Secondary School, Mitcham Girls High School and John Pirie Secondary School have given families the unique opportunity to register interest for their child to enter high school as a year 7 in 2020.